Pirates Unit Study for Homeschooling Families

 The pirates in the story had swords and cannons for weapons.
 Generally, pirates possessed whatever weapons they had stolen from victim ships, and usually had very well-stocked arsenals.
 They had short weapons, such as a flintlock pistol, cutlass, and dagger, for fighting on board in close quarters.
 For attacking at a distance they used cannons, catapults, muskets, grenades, and stinkpots.

-Maybe your child would like to make a cutlass from cardboard and aluminum foil, or a catapult from K-Nex and rubber bands.
+Maybe your child would like to make a cutlass from cardboard and aluminum foil, or a catapult from craft sticks and rubber bands.

 Pirate Clothes